Olly-n/Fun_Boids_Simulation/README.md

 ### Todo
  - Get coherence force to work over periodic boundaries (doesn't make much difference for now).
  - Build a Google colab notebook with some ready made simulations.
- - Swap to a more flexible animation tool
+ - Swap to a more flexible animation tool (with smaller videos saves, ~25 MB seems large)

 ## Boid gif dump
 Just a collection of cool looking simulations: